 People with colostomies are able to swim, water ski or snow ski, play golf, tennis, volleyball, softball, hike, sail, or jog just as they did before their surgery.
 Please be aware that heat and moisture can reduce the wear time of the pouching system.
 During warm months, and after activity, you should watch how your skin barrier performs.
+For an extra sense of security you may consider adding additional tape or barrier extenders to the edges of your skin barrier before swimming.

-- Empty your pouch before swimming - You may need to change your pouch more often if you wear it in a hot tub or sauna
+- Empty your pouch before swimming - You may add tape or barrier extenders to the edges of your skin barrier before swimming - You may need to change your pouch more often if you wear it in a hot tub or sauna